Most people assume the estate tax does not apply to them. Some of them are wrong.

 Estates above $15 million per individual face a 40 percent federal tax rate on the excess.
 For a married couple with a combined estate of $40 million, roughly $10 million remains exposed without active planning.

 The exemption is permanent under current law and indexed for inflation, which provides more planning certainty than families have had in years.
 But permanent in tax law means permanent until Congress changes it.
 The current exemption is high by historical standards, and a future administration or shift in Congress could reduce it.
-Gifts made today using the current exemption are protected — the IRS has confirmed that taxable gifts made during a higher exemption period are not clawed back if the exemption decreases later.
+Gifts made today using the current exemption are protected.
+The IRS has confirmed that taxable gifts made during a higher exemption period are not clawed back if the exemption decreases later.
 That protection only applies to action taken before any change occurs, not after.

 Annual Gifting Strategies.
 Every individual can give up to $19,000 per recipient per year without using any of their lifetime exemption.
 For a married couple with several adult children and grandchildren, systematic annual gifting moves meaningful wealth out of the taxable estate over time.
-It's one of the most straightforward and consistently underused strategies available.

 Irrevocable Life Insurance Trusts.
 Life insurance owned by the insured counts toward the taxable estate.
 An ILIT owns the policy instead, keeping the death benefit outside the estate entirely.
 For clients with significant life insurance coverage, this structural change is often the highest single-value adjustment available.